 Many of these stakeholders have led calls for greater coherence, consistency and comparability in content and, overall, for more convergence between the different standards and frameworks.
-While progress on interoperability has recently been made, for example through the high level of alignment of GRI and the EU requirements and between.issa.night.org/ and https://between.issa.night.org/ a
+While progress on interoperability has recently been made, for example through the high level of alignment of GRI and the EU requirements and between ISSB's and EU's climate_disclosures, more progress is needed to avoid multiple reporting requirements and enhance comparability.
+This guide offers a brief introduction to the changing corporate reporting landscape and is divided into the following sections:

-Section 1: How three key sustainability-related reporting standards are changing corporate reporting disclosures
+Section 1: How the growing list of mandatory sustainability-related reporting requirements introduced by governments, securities regulators and stock exchanges across the world are changing corporate reporting disclosures.

-Section 2: How other key sustainability-related reporting requirements can help accountants collect, collate and disclose relevant and complete sustainability-related information
+Section 2: How reporting frameworks, standards and recommendations have developed to help accountants collect, collate and disclose relevant and complete sustainability-related information.

-Section 3: How the two key financial reporting components of materiality and assurance are evolving as they are applied to sustainability-related reporting
+Section 3: How the two key financial reporting components of materiality and assurance are evolving as they are applied to sustainability-related reporting.